Hey Everyone! We decided to call this Psyllium Keto Flat Bread.

-This flat bread can be rolled out to whatever size you need.
+You can chose to make flat bread whatever size you need.
 Just make sure to adjust the macros for your daily carb and calorie count if you make them bigger (or smaller).

-The nutritional information on the recipe card is adjusted to making six flatbread rounds from this recipe.
+Nutritional information for this recipe is based on making six flatbread rounds from this recipe.

-Please see the tips if you are going to double or triple the recipe.
+Please see the tips if you are going to double or triple the psyllium husk recipe.